 - Industrial consumers in France have access to regulated wholesale electricity prices for their baseload consumption volumes (with a max threshold).
 In practice this means that the percentage of the power that can be sourced at such regulated tariffs heavily depends on the consumption profile of the consumer.
 Full baseload profiles will benefit the most.
-For peak load profiles, the benefit is rather limited. - In 2016, these applicable regulated rates (based on "la Nouvelle Organisation du marché de l'éléctricité (La Loi NOME) and "L'Accès Régulé à l'Électricité Nucléaire Historique" (La Loi ARENH) have not been used in the model, as market prices decreased below regulated ARENH rates.
-For 2017 and 2018, this ARENH rate has been taken into account as market prices tended to be higher. - As a result, market prices for France for 2016 have been determined completely in line with the approach as explained on the previous slide. - For 2017 and 2018, market prices in France have been determined using the following combination of regulated and market prices: - o For a baseload profile: 95% ARENH rates and 5% market quotations - o For a peak load profile: 15% ARENH rates and 85% market quotations - ARENH rates amount to 42 EUR/MWh for 2016, 2017 and 2018.
-In this study an increase of 0,5 EUR/MWh is added as a margin for the supplier. - Market prices are determined as described in the previous page.
+For peak load profiles, the benefit is rather limited. - In 2018, 2019 and 2020, these applicable regulated rates (based on "la Nouvelle Organisation du marché de l'éléctricité (La Loi NOME) and "L'Accès Régulé à l'Électricité Nucléaire Historique" (La Loi ARENH) have been used in the model, as market prices increased above regulated ARENH rates. - As a result, for 2018, 2019 and 2020, market prices in France have been determined using the following combination of regulated and market prices: - o For a baseload profile: 95% ARENH rates and 5% market quotations - o For a peak load profile: 15% ARENH rates and 85% market quotations - ARENH rates amount to 42 EUR/MWh for 2018, 2019 and 2020.
+In this study an increase of 0,5 EUR/MWh is added as a margin for the supplier.

+• Market prices are determined as described in the previous page.